salomechamma/Whatsup-doc/README.md

 ===========

 ###### Deployed Site: [What's Up Doc](https://whatsup-doc.herokuapp.com/)<br>
-App by Salomé Chamma.
-Visit her on [LinkedIn](https://www.linkedin.com/in/salomechamma).

 Finding a doctor is hard.
 When I first moved to the US from France 4 years ago I didn't know where to turn to find a doctor.
 There are some resources like Zocdoc and Yelp, but who really wants to find their doctor from the same place they find the best taco truck?